 sudo reboot

 This triggers a clean reboot sequence.
-The system will broadcast a reboot notice and begin shutting down services.
-Use this after patching when you need a kernel or service restart that cannot be done safely in-place.
+The system will stop services, terminate sessions, and restart.
+Use this when you need a kernel reboot or when an in-place restart is not operationally safe.

 The system is going down for reboot NOW!